Best POD Coffee Machines

 Is George Clooney a Part Owner of Nespresso?

 I say “my mate”, due to the truth that a few years back, George invited his mates around for dinner, and gave them all a suitcase each.
 They opened the suitcases, to find – Nespresso pods.
-Just kidding ;-), they found one million dollars in cash in each suitcase.
+Really kidding ;-), they found one million dollars in cash in each suitcase.
 But George forgot his mate Kev!

-OK, I’ve never met him, he never slept on my couch back when he was broke, I never loaned him a few quid when he needed it – but it was worth a try.
+OK, I’ve never met him, he never slept on my couch back when he was broke, I never loaned him a few quid when he required it – but it was worth a try.

-Nespresso aren’t the only coffee brewing device brand to do this, DeLonghi are now chucking wads of dosh at Brad Pitt to be their George Clooney.
+Nespresso aren’t the only coffee brewing tool brand to do this, DeLonghi are now chucking wads of dosh at Brad Pitt to be their George Clooney.
 Watch James Hoffman’s reaction to this, it’s really funny! ;-).

 Are pod coffee machines any good?